sboehringer/ansible_byfile/documentation/README-Install byfile.md

   * *host*: host to install the key on.
 The ansible controller has to have root access to this host
   * *user*: user to install the key under

+The key itself is automatically retrieved by the user tasks and maintained in the `${ANSIBLE_HOME}/files/byfile` hierarchy.

 ## __line__